iluwatar/java-design-patterns/double-buffer/README.md

 ---
-title: "Double Buffer Pattern in Java: Enhance Performance and Smooth Graphics Rendering"
+title: "Double Buffer Pattern in Java: Enhancing Animation and Graphics Performance"
+shortTitle: Double Buffer
 description: "Learn how the Double Buffer Pattern in Java optimizes performance and ensures smooth graphics rendering for applications.
 Explore practical examples and real-world use cases."
 category: Behavioral
 language: en